Updated December 24, 2018.

 1. Primrose Schools

-Primrose Schools was founded in 1982 by Paul and Marcy Erwin in Marietta, Georgia with a focus on education utilizing its proprietary Balanced Learning curriculum.
+Primrose Schools was founded in the early 1980s by Paul and Marcy Erwin in Marietta, Georgia with a focus on education utilizing its proprietary Balanced Learning curriculum.
 It provides year-round programming for children from six weeks to six years old that includes after-school enrichment and summer programs.
 A primary focus for each school is social responsibility and community involvement.
 Each school is accredited by AdvancED as well as either the Southern Association of Colleges and Schools Council or the North Central Association along with its own internal Service Excellence Assurance (SEA) quality assurance program that reviews each school three times a year.

 2. The Goddard School